zx25ai/5m-data-1.1-intro-data-science/installation.md

 ## DBeaver

 We will be using DBeaver SQL client throughout this course to connect to databases and write SQL code.
-The free version is called DBeaver Community (dbeaver-ce).
+The free version is called DBeaver Community

 ### Download and install DBeaver Community [here](https://dbeaver.io/download/)

-> Windows WSL users, please follow instructions for Linux/Unix.
->
-> Use the Snap package manager `sudo snap install dbeaver-ce`